Economic risk is the greatest threat today’s business leaders face, followed by legislative and regulatory changes and increased competition.

 Business leaders across the globe also emphasized the need to innovate, mitigate technology failure and manage talent to compete in the future, according to the findings of Aon’s 2011 Global Risk Management Survey.

-The web-based biennial report was released in May by Aon Risk Solutions at the Risk and Insurance Management Society (RIMS) convention in Vancouver.
+The web-based biennial report was released today by Aon Risk Solutions at the Risk and Insurance Management Society (RIMS) convention in Vancouver.

 For the first time in survey history, failure to innovate/meet customer needs made the top 10 list of global risks, debuting at number six.
 The report says this reflects growing concern about the risk of losing market share to more forward-looking competitors.